-Regarding the mechanical theory of PTTD there is also some debate about what came first: the tendon insufficiency of the flat foot?
-One studied examine radiographs of the non-involved leg in people presenting with PTTD.
-The researchers in that study concluded that a pre-existing flexible flat foot was often present and is a likely contributed to the development of the problem.
+Regarding the mechanical theory of PTTD there is also some debate about what came first: the tendon insufficiency or the flat foot?
+One study looked at x-rays of the non-involved leg in people presenting with PTTD.
+The researchers in that study concluded that a pre-existing flexible flat foot was often present and likely contributed to the development of the problem.

-This is supported by other studies that have shown increased EMG activity in the posterior tibialis muscle in people PTTD and flat feet, which could predispose the tendon to overuse.
+This is supported by other studies that have shown increased EMG activity in the posterior tibialis muscle in people PTTD and flat feet that could predispose the tendon to overuse.
 When the posterior tibialis tendon completely stretches out or ruptures there would likely be a further collapse of the arch due to the increased strain transfered to other structures.

 There is some evidence that orthotic inserts can prevent the muscle from being overworked.
-In my view this is more of a way to compensate for the problem than it is a method to solve it.
+In my view this is more a compensation for the problem than it is a solution.
 Adopting the orthotic approach means being chained to using the insert.
 Wearing an orthotic may mask the symptoms, but the bad biomechanics will still exist and will likely recur whenever the person is not using the device.